justh0dl/public-pool-ui/README.md

 Physicists like John Archibald Wheeler proposed that observation may play a deeper role in shaping physical reality, describing a participatory universe where outcomes are not fully defined until interactions occur.

-Bitcoin mining is a classical process, and we do not claim that quantum mechanics directly alters SHA-256.
-However, one observable difference remains:
+Bitcoin mining is a classical process, and while we do not claim that quantum mechanics directly alters SHA-256, one observable difference remains:

 Small, distributed miners operate in environments where hardware is physically present, continuously interacted with, and observed, while large-scale mining farms run in relative isolation with minimal direct human proximity.